Bd. Min. 1-19-01; Amended 11-29-07; Amended 4-12-13; Amended 4-27-17; Amended 2-6-20.

-Formulation of Development Plan and Assessment of Progress
+- Formulation of Development Plan and Assessment of Progress

 - The development plan will be developed by the faculty member, the department/unit committee, and the chair of the unit.
 This development plan will have clear and attainable objectives for the faculty member and may include a reallocation of the faculty member's workload distribution in accord with the department workload standards (see CRR 310.080.C.) and a commitment of institutional resources to the plan.
 This plan will be signed by the faculty member, the chair or unit administrator, and the dean.
 The development phase will begin when the necessary resources as described in the development plan are provided.

 - A faculty member who has received an overall unsatisfactory five-year evaluation by the chair, the departmental committee, and the dean may not appeal the process of developing a professional plan.
-If the faculty member is not satisfied with the plan that has been developed, he/she may appeal to the next administrative level for help in the formulation of an acceptable development plan.
+If the faculty member is not satisfied with the plan that has been developed, they may appeal to the next administrative level for help in the formulation of an acceptable development plan.

 - A faculty member with a plan for professional development will submit an annual progress report to the chair for three successive years after the plan has been initiated.
 The chair will review the report and provide a written annual evaluation on the progress of the faculty member toward the objectives stated in the development plan.
 If the chair finds satisfactory progress for any two of the three years, then the process will cease and the faculty member will begin a new five-year cycle.